GenericMappingTools/GMTjl_doc/documentation/modules/inset.md

 - **inset** -- *inset=(data, zoom=(...), coast=(...), position=(...), box=(...), clearance=(...))*\

-    - **data** An image, a grid a table (GMTdataset) or a file name that can be automatically read by
+    - **data** An image, a grid a table (GMTdataset) or a file name that can be automatically read by gmtread.
-    \myreflink{gmtread}.
 Depending on the data type an _x,y_ plot or an image is displayed inside the inset window.

     - **zoom** This refers to an area of the main window that we wish to make a zoom of.
 Its arguments depend on whether we are zooming an _x,y_ plot or an image.
 In the first case we pass an _x_ location and a half-width.